-Focus on the quality of your circle rather than the number of people in it.
+Please focus on the quality of your circle rather than the number of people in it.

-1. Journaling is the antidote to a cluttered mind.
+- Journaling is the antidote to a cluttered mind.

 Furthermore, journaling allows us to process our feelings effectively.
 It acts as a release valve for bottled-up emotions and allows us to explore them safely.
 By putting pen to paper, we externalize our thoughts and make them tangible.
 This process can help us identify negative thought patterns or triggers that may hold us back from living happier lives.

 Furthermore, our bodies often send subtle signals when something isn’t right emotionally or mentally.
 It’s essential to listen to these cues rather than brush them off.
-If you feel drained after spending time with certain people or engage in activities that no longer bring you joy, your body may be trying to tell you something.
+If you feel drained after spending time with certain people or engaging in activities that no longer bring you joy, your body may be trying to tell you something.
 Reflecting on these feelings can help you make healthier choices for your mental and emotional well-being.

 By paying attention to our bodies’ signals and treating them with kindness and respect, we can protect ourselves from physical, mental, and emotional harm.
 Prioritizing self-